Turner syndrome

-Turner syndrome is not usually inherited; rather, it occurs during formation of the reproductive cells in a parent or in early cell division during development.
-No environmental risks are known, and the mother's age does not play a role.
+Turner syndrome is caused by one X chromosome (45,X), a ring X chromosome, 45,X/46,XX mosaicism, or a small piece of the Y chromosome in what should be an X chromosome.
+They may have a total of 45 chromosomes or will not develop menstrual periods due to loss of ovarian function genes.
+Their karyotype often lacks Barr bodies due to lack of a second X or may have Xp deletions.
+It occurs during formation of the reproductive cells in a parent or in early cell division during development.
+No environmental risks are known, and the mother's age does play a role.
 While most people have 46 chromosomes, people with Turner syndrome usually have 45 in some or all cells.
-The chromosomal abnormality is often present in just some cells, in which case it is known as Turner syndrome with mosaicism.
-In these cases the symptoms are usually fewer, and possibly none occur at all.
+In cases of mosaicism, the symptoms are usually fewer, and possibly none occur at all.
 Diagnosis is based on physical signs and genetic testing.

 No cure for Turner syndrome is known.
 Treatment may help with symptoms.
 Human growth hormone injections during childhood may increase adult height.
 Estrogen replacement therapy can promote development of the breasts and hips.
 Medical care is often required to manage other health problems with which Turner syndrome is associated.

 Turner syndrome occurs in between one in 2,000 and one in 5,000 females at birth.
 All regions of the world and cultures are affected about equally.
 Generally people with Turner syndrome have a shorter life expectancy, mostly due to heart problems and diabetes.
 American endocrinologist Henry Turner first described the condition in 1938.
 In 1964, it was determined to be due to a chromosomal abnormality.

 Presentation

-Turner syndrome has a number of physical and psychological impacts, including short stature, heart defects, neck webbing, delayed or absent puberty, and infertility.
+Turner syndrome is associated with a number of physical features, including short stature, heart defects, webbed neck, micrognathia, amenorrhoea, and infertility.
 The phenotype of Turner syndrome is affected by mosaicism, where cell lines with a single sex chromosome are combined with those with multiple.
+Individuals with mosaicism of 45,X0/46,XY may be phenotypically male, female, or ambiguous, while those with 45,X0/46,XX will be phenotypically female.
+Patients with 45,X0/46,XY do not receive the diagnosis of Turner syndrome if phenotypically male.
 Around 40%–50% of cases of Turner syndrome are true "monosomy X" with a 45,X0 karyotype, while the remainder are mosaic for another cell line, most commonly 46,XX, or have other structural abnormalities of the X chromosome.
 The classic features of Turner syndrome, while distinctive, may be rarer than previously thought; incidental diagnosis, such as in biobank samples or prenatal testing for older mothers, finds many girls and women with few traditional signs of Turner syndrome.